 Even if you can’t hit that 10 percent goal, every bit helps.
 Let’s say you’re 20 years old and can manage to put away only $100 a month into your retirement fund.
-Assuming you average 8 percent returns (optimistic, but possible with good investments) you’ll be closing in on having half a million dollars — $463,806 to be precise — by age 65.
+Assuming you average 8 percent returns — optimistic but possible with good investments — you’ll have about a half a million dollars by age 65.
 Even better, over that 45-year period, you’ll only have invested $54,000 of your money to get all that cash in return.

-If you wait until you’re 40 to start saving $100 a month, you’ll put in $30,000 of your money and — at that same rate of return — build a nest egg worth $87,727 by age 65.
+If you wait until you’re 40 to start saving $100 a month, you’ll put in $30,000 of your money and — at that same rate of return — build a nest egg worth about $95,000 by age 65.
 Not bad, but wouldn’t you rather have half a million?

 3. Don’t leave money on the table